lubuntu-team/manual/source/1/1.3/installation.rst

 .. note::
-   If you have had  a previous linux install and want to put the entire disk or just replace an entire partition you will need to unmount them.
+   If you have had  a previous Linux install and want to put the entire disk or just replace an entire partition you will need to unmount them.

 .. code::